Digital Tools for Teaching

 Digital Tools to Make Your Lectures More Efficient and Engaging

-At present, the educational sector's global value is a colossal $5 trillion.
-Education technology, or EdTech, has risen into a worldwide phenomenon, and a market that is expected to grow at a rate of 17% per year, to $252bn by 2020.
+The educational sector's global value is worth trillions of dollars worldwide.
+Education technology, or EdTech, has risen into a worldwide phenomenon, and a market that is expected to grow and grow.
+What tools can lecturers use to make their teaching more engaging?

 We are living in a world rich in digital data - and as a lecturer, you can gain a great deal of insights by looking at the right trends and metrics.